The (Not So) Latest

 Since the Pro-Youth Pages began in 2001, we have urged a boycott against tobacco companies, most especially Philip Morris, because of their attacks on youth rights.

-As more young people and youth advocates spread the word, great results are surfacing.
+Great results are surfacing.
 The Centers for Disease Control (CDC) just released a study showing that the smoking rate among high school students is now at its lowest ever.
 At least, the smoking rate is at its lowest since the CDC started keeping track in 1975.
 More boastworthy for teenagers: the CDC study also shows that, for the first time, the smoking rate among high schoolers is even lower than the smoking rate among adults.
 This means adults can no longer seriously claim to be smarter than teenagers.
-It also means tobacco companies that attack youth rights are losing profits.
+It also means these tobacco companies that attack youth rights are losing profits.

 Who's choking now, Philip?